yuriiormson/YouTube-Subscription-Migrator/README.md

 ## Known Issues and Solutions
 - **403 Error**: Ensure scopes are added and both account emails are in "Test users".
-- **Rate Limits**: The program enforces the 95 subscriptions/day limit.
+- **Quotas Limits**: The program enforces the 95 subscriptions/day limit.

 ## Where to Check Limits
 - To monitor your API quotas, go to [Google Cloud Console](https://console.cloud.google.com), navigate to "APIs & Services" → "Quotas", and select "YouTube Data API v3".
 The "Quotas & System Limits" section will show your current usage (e.g., 10,000 queries per day) and percentage used.